Skip to content

 Available with any of the following subscriptions, except where noted:

-When a buyer is making a purchase through an invoice, payment link, or quote, they’ll be brought to a checkout page that includes a summary of their order, including any applied discounts.
-If the purchase includes recurring line items, the order summary will show when HubSpot will charge their credit card or withdraw money from their account for each recurring payment.
-This checkout experience applies to both HubSpot payments and Stripe payment processing.
+When a buyer is making a purchase through an invoice, payment linkquote, or legacy quote, they're brought to a checkout page that includes a summary of their order.
+This helps buyers understand what they'll be charged and complete payment securely.
+The checkout experience applies to both HubSpot payments and Stripe payment processing.
+Learn more about configuring the buyer checkout experience.

-This article describes what happens when a buyer uses an invoice, payment link, or quote to make a purchase.
-You can also test the buyer experience yourself by testing a payment link before you share it.
-Learn more about what happens in HubSpot when a buyer makes a successful payment.
+This article describes what happens when a buyer uses an invoice, payment link, quote, or legacy quote to make a purchase.
+Learn more about what happens in your HubSpot account when a buyer makes a successful payment.

 Please note:

-If the setting to store a customer's payment method has been turned on:
+1. If the setting to store a customer's payment method is turned on:

 Payment completion